-A variety of health issues can cause bumps to form on the scalp, including folliculitis, acne, head lice, and eczema.
+A variety of health issues can cause bumps to form on the scalp, including sweating, folliculitis, acne, head lice, and eczema.

 Many causes of bumps in this area are harmless, but receiving a prompt diagnosis and treatment can address any concerns and resolve the issue quickly.

 In this article, learn about the health conditions that can lead to bumps on the scalp and when to contact a doctor.

 Acne that forms on the scalp can be similar to acne in other areas.
 A person may have raised bumps, whiteheads, or blackheads, which may be itchy, sore, or tender.